 Cats with wrinkly skin, like the Sphinx or Rex, can develop yeast infections in skin folds.
 The yeast infection will need treatment, followed by regular cleaning to keep the issue at bay.

 Skin health is integral to your cat's overall well-being.
 Being aware of potential causes of skin conditions helps in timely detection and intervention, ensuring your furry friend stays healthy and happy.

 Stress-Related Skin Problems in Cats

-General Suggestions for Preventing Skin Allergies and Disorders
+Proactive Steps For Preventing Skin Allergies And Disorders